mjpizz/node-mobwrite/README.md

 var mobwrite = require("mobwrite")
 var mob = mobwrite({

-  // View logs on the console.
+  // View server logs in your terminal.
   logger: console,

   // Show debug logs in the browser, and use an uncompressed copy of Javascript.